keenanpayne/keenanpayne.com/posts/introducing-v5.md

 Over the past few months, I've completely rebuilt and redesigned my website.
 You're looking at it right now! [^1]

-[^1]: If you're looking at this on or around the date of publishing.
+[^1]: That is, if you're looking at this on or around the date of publishing.

 In this article, I discuss my motivations for this project, how I went about executing it, and what's on the horizon.